 - wash and chop fruit into bite-sized pieces and put in a bowl.

 - Toss fruit with ½ cup sugar, lemon juice and zest, and optional cornstarch.

 - Pour fruit into baking dish and spread evenly.

-- Make the topping: process 1 cup of the oats into a flour in a food processor or blender.
+- process 1 cup of the oats into a flour in a food processor or blender.
 Transfer to a bowl.